ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 Expresses the degree to which the less powerful members of a society accept and expect that power is distributed unequally.
 * **Individualism versus collectivism**:
 Individualism can be defined as a preference for a loosely-knit social framework in which individuals are expected to take care of only themselves and their immediate families.
-Collectivism, however, represents a preference for a tightly-knit framework in society in which individuals can expect their relatives or members of a particular group to look after them in exchange for unquestioning loyalty.
+Collectivism, however, represents a preference for a tightly-knit social framework in which individuals can expect their relatives or members of a particular group to look after them in exchange for loyalty.
 * **Masculinity versus femininity**:
 The masculinity side of this dimension represents a preference in society for achievement, heroism, assertiveness and material rewards for success.
-Society at large is more competitive.
+This society is more competitive.
-Its opposite, Femininity, stands for a preference for cooperation, modesty, caring for the weak and quality of life.
+Its opposite, femininity, stands for a preference for cooperation, modesty, caring for the weak and quality of life.
-Society at large is more consensus-oriented.
+This society is more consensus-oriented.
 * **Uncertainty avoidance**:
 This dimension expresses the degree to which the members of a society feel uncomfortable with uncertainty and ambiguity.
-The fundamental issue here is how a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
+The big issue here is how a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
 * **Long term orientation**:
 Every society has to maintain some links with its own past while dealing with the challenges of the present and the future.
-Societies who score low on this dimension prefer to maintain time-honoured traditions and norms while viewing societal change with suspicion.
+Societies who score low on this dimension prefer to maintain time-honoured traditions while viewing change within the society with suspicion.
-Those with a culture which scores high, on the other hand, take a more pragmatic approach: they encourage thrift and efforts in modern education as a way to prepare for the future.
+Those with a culture which scores high, on the other hand, take a more pragmatic approach: they encourage efforts in modern education as a way to prepare for the future.
 * **Indulgence versus restraint**:
-Indulgence stands for a society that allows relatively free gratification of basic and natural human drives related to enjoying life and having fun.
+Indulgence stands for a society that allows enjoyment of basic and natural human drives related to enjoying life and having fun.
-Restraint stands for a society that suppresses gratification of needs and regulates it by means of strict social norms.
+Restraint stands for a society that suppresses enjoyment of needs and regulates it by means of strict social norms.

 The talk further focuses specifically on the power distance dimension.